 Buying a House with Foundation Problems

 When buying a house, some compromises may be necessary.
 You might not find a home at your budgeted price point.
 Or the home might not be close to your kids’ school.
-Or you might not find a house with the basement you really hoped for.
+Or you might not find a house with the screened in patio you really hoped for.
 Eventually, however, you might overlook one or two things and just close the deal.

 One important thing that you should never overlook is purchasing a home with foundation problems.
 In some cases, these problems usually mean serious repair work is needed.
 And that typically comes at a great cost.